KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
+4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-4. No image found.
+5. No image found.
-5. Recommendation: Found `axios` in file `MMM-MarsWeather.js`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `MMM-MarsWeather.js`: Replace it with built-in fetch.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-7. Recommendation: Found `axios` in file `axios.min.js`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `axios.min.js`: Replace it with built-in fetch.
-8. Recommendation: Found `XMLHttpRequest` in file `axios.min.js`: Replace it with built-in fetch.
+9. Recommendation: Found `XMLHttpRequest` in file `axios.min.js`: Replace it with built-in fetch.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Mashie-Skolmat by Alvinger](https://github.com/Alvinger/MMM-Mashie-Skolmat)